 A number of implementation plans and corridor plans have been developed to provide specific project interventions to give effect to the RLTS vision, objectives, outcomes and policies.
 The implementation and corridor plans form stand alone documents which sit alongside the RLTS.
-Until changed, they represent the policy position for implementing the RLTS.
+They represent the policy position for implementing the RLTS unless otherwise noted.